Vertical Crease After Tummy Tuck

 Genetics play a significant role in determining an individual’s body structure, including the presence of belly creases.
 Some people may have a genetic predisposition to develop deeper and more noticeable creases, while others may have a smoother abdomen.
-It is essential to remember that these creases are not indicative of any underlying health issues but rather a unique aspect of one’s physical appearance.
+These creases are not indicative of underlying health issues but rather a unique aspect of one’s physical appearance.

 Why Do I Have a Vertical Belly Button Scar After Tummy Tuck?